wavefrontHQ/docs/pages/doc/integrations.md

 1. Click the ellipsis icon in the top right corner of the dashboard.
 2. Select **Clone**.
 3. Provide a URL string that's just the name (e.g., `mydashboard` or `dashboard-name-clone`) and not the URL (e.g., `http://mydashboard`).
+4. (Optional) Provide a custom metric prefix.
+   The metric prefix will be applied to all the charts in the cloned dashboard.
+It can contain:
+   * Uppercase and lowercase letters
+   * Numbers
+   * Full stop (.)
+   * Hyphen (-)
+   * Underscore (_)
+   Note that the custom metric prefix cannot end with a hyphen or underscore.
-4. Customize the clone to suit your needs.
+5. Customize the clone to suit your needs.

 ## Installing and Uninstalling Integration Alerts